spew8712/jpegview/README.md

 * [WIP] v1.2.70: added use of bit7z wrapper with 7z library to read CB7 (i.e. 7zip archive).
 And etc.?
   * Removed ZIP from file (extension) filter to avoid trying to read non-comics archives.
 Added CB7 to file filters.
   * Pre-built bit7z DLL is without auto format detection!
 Thus, needed to build our own copy with BIT7Z_AUTO_FORMAT option enabled.
+    * Building bit7z is reasonably easy.
+Use CMake to configure it with BIT7Z_AUTO_FORMAT enabled, and various options as desired.
+Generate VS project files and build.

 ### Building JPEGView
 The above `avif.lib` then goes into `src\JPEGView\libavif\lib64`.